What is Software Load Balancer (SLB) for SDN?

 Ready for cloud scale, including scale-out capability and scale-up capability for multiplexers and host agents.

-For more information, see Software Load Balancer Features in this topic.
+For more information, see Software Load Balancer features in this article.

 How Software Load Balancer works